openstack-archive/instack-undercloud/doc/source/contributions/contributions.rst

 #.
 Display Advanced fields and enter new Kewyord 'RFE'

 #.
-Fill in needed information (If you filed also upstream bug, please provide
+Fill in needed information (If you filed also upstream blueprint, please
-   its URL in advanced fields)
+   provide its URL in advanced fields)

 #.
 Submit "bug"